The Dakota Value of Sharing

 - Beauty, modeling, talent, or beautiful baby contest sponsorships.

 - Racing sponsorships of any kind.

 - Music festival or other entertainment venue sponsorships.

 - People to People Ambassador sponsorships, foreign travel, or any other individual sponsorships.

 - Film productions.

 No Shakopee Mdewakanton Sioux Community donation funds may be used for finders' fees.

-In 2016, the Shakopee Mdewakanton Sioux Community provided nearly $18 million in donations to other Native American tribes, education and youth services, and charitable organizations across the country.
+In 2017, the Shakopee Mdewakanton Sioux Community provided $18 million in donations to other Native American tribes, education and youth services, and charitable organizations across the country.

 2330 Sioux Trail NW